Credit Card Debt: The Definitive Guide

 The best method for paying off credit card debt is the one that you can stick with.
 There are several approaches to paying off your debts if you have multiple credit cards.

-With the debt avalanche approach, you knock out the debts with the highest interest rates first.
+• Debt avalanche.
+This involves knocking out the debts with the highest interest rates first.
 First, you make the minimum payment on each of your cards.
 Then, you dedicate any remaining money to the card with the highest interest rate.

-The debt snowball approach uses motivation as a tactic for paying off your debt.
-First, you pay the minimum amount on each of your cards.
-Then, you dedicate any remaining money to the card with the lowest balance.
-The idea is that you will pay off the cards with the lowest amount of debt quicker.
-In turn, this will motivate you to keep working toward your goal of being debt free.
+• Debt snowball.
+The main idea behind this approach is to pay off the cards with the lowest amount of debt quickly.
+In turn, this will motivate you to keep working toward your goal of being debt-free.

-Make more than the minimum payment
+3. Make more than the minimum payment

 It is crucial that you pay at least the minimum amount required by your credit card issuers by your due dates.
 If you don’t, your lender will charge you late fees and other penalties.
 This will make it even harder for you to pay down your debt in the future.

 Better yet, pay more than the minimum amount when possible.
-Not only will your overall balance decrease, so will the amount of interest that you accrue.
+Not only will your overall balance decrease, but so will the amount of interest that you accrue.
 Remember: Interest compounds.

 To make your job a little easier, don’t think about credit card payments as all or nothing.
 Break your payments up into smaller amounts throughout the month so you can more evenly distribute them.
-Then when you have a little extra cash, put it toward your credit card debt.
+Then, when you have a little extra cash, put it toward your credit card debt.
 It doesn’t matter how or when you repay your credit card debt — as long as you make at least the minimum required payment by the due date.

 Setting up automatic payments for your credit card bill can help you avoid late payments or missed payments.
 Autopay is convenient, eliminates clutter, and can actually cut down the cost of your bills in some cases.